mad-lab-fau/mad-gui/docs/plugin_algorithm.rst

 Algorithm
 *********

+Overview
+########

+The basic implementation of an algorithm is explained in this section.
 You have two possibilities:

 - calculate features for existing annotations (see 00:50 in the video below)
 - create annotations using an algorithm (see 00:40 in the video below)

+The will be able to select your plugin it after pressing the `Use algorithm`.

 .. raw:: html

    <iframe width="560" height="315" src="https://www.youtube.com/embed/VWQKYRRRGVA?start=3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-You will have to create a plugin, an algorithm, which inherits from our `BaseAlgorithm <https://mad-gui.readthedocs.io/en/latest/modules/generated/plugins/mad_gui.plugins.BaseAlgorithm.html#mad_gui.plugins.BaseAlgorithm>`_.
-The user can then select it after pressing the `Use algorithm` button in the GUI, as shown in our `exemplary video about automated annotations <https://youtu.be/VWQKYRRRGVA?t=65>`_.

-The basic implementation of an algorithm is explained in this section.
-In the list below you can see the necessary steps **(click to unfold/fold the sections to see details)**.

 Create a file that will include your custom algorithm
 #####################################################